RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 ### Setting up the VPN user

 The new VPN user needs to be told to allow traffic to flow to other devices on its network.
 To do this, we need to enable a feature called _"VPN Gateway"_.
 Under the user settings, switch the related radio button to _Yes_, and enter the subnets you want to be accessible.
-These should be 1 per line, and in the format `192.168.1.0/24`.
+These should be one per line, and in the format `192.168.1.0/24`.
 You will also need to enable access from _"all server side private subnets"_ and _"all other VPN clients"_.

 {{< resource src="user-settings.png" >}}
 Make sure your user settings look roughly like this.